 As you can see, this small but mighty addition to your cat’s anatomy serves several purposes.
 So the next time you see your feline friend stretching or yawning, remember that they’re not just showing off their flexibility—they’re also taking advantage of all the benefits that come with having a primordial pouch.

-This is a common misconception.
 As stated, all cats have a primordial pouch.
 Some people think they disappear over time, but the truth is that they just become less noticeable.
 In some cats, the primordial pouch is so large that it hangs down like a teabag, while in others, it’s nearly invisible.
-The size of the primordial pouch is determined by the amount of fat in the abdominal cavity.
+The size of the primordial pouch varies from individual to individual.

 So there you have it!
 All cats have a primordial pouch, though some may be more noticeable than others.
 You don’t have to worry if one day your cat’s pouch seems to have vanished.
 It’s still there—you just can’t see it.